ItzPabz/SCP-Sweps/README.md

-# SCP-Sweps
+# Thanks for Checking These Out
-SCP Sweps designed for gMod.
-SCP-RP Gamemode
+This is a test